-To accelerate progress, the Department of State has sought to strengthen U.S. diplomatic engagement on these issues, improve coherence between humanitarian and development assistance for these populations, and offer resettlement for some of the most vulnerable refugees.
-In most situations, making a positive difference means achieving durable solutions.
-Where solutions remain elusive, it means enhancing the protection of refugees and improving their living conditions.
+To accelerate progress, the Department of State has sought to strengthen U.S. diplomatic engagement on these issues, improve coherence between humanitarian and development assistance for protracted populations, and offer resettlement for some of the most vulnerable refugees.
+In most situations, making a positive difference means achieving durable solutions (voluntary return, local integration, or third country resettlement).
+Where solutions remain elusive, supporting protracted populations often means enhancing the protection of refugees and improving their living conditions.

 Promoting the ability for refugees to earn a livelihood in every phase of their displacement is paramount.
-These activities allow refugees to retain dignity; contribute to the economy of their host country; reduce pressure on direct aid programs; and retain, or even build skills, that can be utilized in exile, upon return home, or in a third country.
+These activities allow refugees to: retain dignity; contribute to the economy of their host country; reduce pressure on direct aid programs; and retain, or even build, skills, that can be used in exile, upon return home, or in a third country.
 Allowing refugees to pursue livelihood activities can also improve their safety and reduce their vulnerability.

 When families flee their countries for asylum they not only leave their homes, but their schools.
-Refugee children are five times more likely to be out of school than non-refugee children.
-Without access to education, generations of refugees remain illiterate and unable to integrate into society.
-They face diminished chances of future employment.
-Education is not only a tool for protection, but also transformation.
-If children are educated when they are refugees they are better able to contribute to the welfare of their host country as they mature and positively shape the future of their country once they return.
+Access to education is a human right and is proven to contribute to poverty reduction, peace and stability, economic growth, and better health and wellbeing for children, families, and communities.
+Without access to education, generations of refugees remain illiterate and unable to integrate into society, and they face diminished chances of future employment.
+Education increases opportunities for refugee children to contribute to the welfare of their host country as they mature and positively shape the future of their country once they return.